Remote Sensing and Image Analysis

 The overall objective is the transmission of theoretical and practical expertise for the interpretation, processing and extraction of the surface geological information acquired through indirect methods of observation (aerial photographs and satellite images).

 The specific objectives are: (i) provide basic knowledge for identifying geomorphological and litho-stratigraphic structures using stereo-pair aerial photos and; (ii) provide basic and fundamental knowledge for the enhancement of surface features through specific techniques of image processing applied to satellite imagery for earth observation.

 The students who succeed in this course must be able to understand the main uses and be trained on the geological interpretation of aerial photographs and satelite images.
-It is also the aim of the course to give bases to other thematics of the geological sciences, namely Applied Geology and Engeneering Geology, as well as to Geological Mapping.
+It is also the aim of the course to give bases to thematics related to the agroindustrial technologies and the precision agriculture.